adara20/cs0-fall23/syllabus.md

 - ~8 Quizzes - random time during lecture time, once a week.
 - 12 Labs - 1x per week.
 Work w/ partners, submit individually
 - 5 Homeworks - spread throughout the semester.
 Work individually, submit individually.
-- 2 Projects - Image Filters and Search Engine
+- 2 Projects - More details coming soon.

 Assignments will be due at 11:59pm, with a 10% penalty per each day that the assignment is late up to 5 days total.